kdassharma/COMP250A4/README.md

 # COMP250A4
 Play Tic Tac Toe AI

-Play a game of Tic Tac Toe against a rudimentary AI right on your Terminal!
+Play a game of Connect4 against a rudimentary AI right on your Terminal!